alexdodonov/mezon-router/README.md

 [@jaumarar](https://github.com/jaumarar) - have implemented multiple middleware for routes.
 Global middleware is also made by him.

+[@sinakuhestani](https://github.com/sinakuhestani) - have provided a better way for processing universal route.
+Plus some bug fixes.

 Once again thank you people for your contributions )

 ## Installation